-Sanaa Gateja is an exceptional artist and jeweler and has been nicknamed ‘The Bead King’ in his native Uganda.
-He derives this name from being the inventor of beads made from recycled paper, which he uses to create pieces of various designs and compositions.
+Sanaa Gateja an exceptional artist and jeweler has been nicknamed ‘The Bead King’ in his native Uganda.
+He derives this name from being the inventor of beads made from recycled paper which he uses to create pieces of various designs and composition.

-As an artist his work ethic and preference for recycled materials suit the global consciousness of present times, which highly regard the environment and its preservation.
-This is something quite ironic given he started out as an artist in the 60s!
+As an artist his work ethic and preference for recycled materials suite the global consciousness of present times which highly regard the environment and its preservation.
+Quite ironical given he started out as an artist in the 60s!

-He says, “Life is a journey with a purpose.
+“Life is a journey with a purpose.
 The message I bring is visually African.
-The themes I paint are universally human.
-Dealing with the materials that guide me, I talk with you, the observer.
+The themes I present are universally human.
+Dealing with the materials that guide me, I talk to you, the observer.
 We share the energy within us provoked by Art”.

 Gateja is indeed one of Uganda’s most universally acclaimed artists.
-Sanaa holds a wealth of experience and has several influences to his work, having studied both in the UK (London college of Art and Design) and in Europe’s culture capital: Florence, at the Universita Internazonale dell Arte.
+Sanaa holds a wealth of experience and has several influences to his work having studied both in the UK (London College of Art and Design) and in Europe’s culture capital: Florence, at the Universita Internazionale dell Arte.

 Currently, the only Ugandan exhibiting at the Museum of Arts and Design (MAD) in New York, Sanaa is very active and has exhibited extensively since 1980 in Uganda, Kenya, Rwanda, UK, USA and Germany among other countries.